Acceptable Use Policy

 What happens if a user reaches the outbound limit?

 If a user hits the outbound sending limit within 10 minutes they will automatically be prevented from sending out any more email until their moving average of the past 10 minutes drops below the limit.
-When a user reaches the 10 minute limit, any messages sent beyond the limit will be bounced back to the sender.
+When a user reaches the 10-minute limit, any messages sent beyond the limit will be bounced back to the sender.

-No, Spambrella will not punish other users within an organisation because of the abusive usage or misfortune of one user.
+No, Spambrella will not punish other users within an organization because of the abusive usage or misfortune of one user.
 Only the outbound abilities of the user responsible for sending the bulk mail will be affected.

 For registered accounts is 200 messages in 60 seconds

-For unregistered accounts in a domain there is a 500 message limit in 60 seconds (at the domain level).
+For unregistered accounts in a domain, there is a 500 message limit in 60 seconds (at the domain level).